Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 **Misc Tweaks - More Expensive Inns** - Covered by _Coherent Inns Prices_
 **Misc Tweaks - Shrines Don’t Cure Diseases** - Superceded by _Pilgrim - A Religion Overhaul_
 **Viewable Faction Ranks** - You shouldn’t have to go into the MCM for any information after the initial setup.
-**Simple Wearable Lanterns** - The game has plenty of lighting options that a two-hander or dual wielder can utilize instead of a torch.
+**Wearable Lanterns** - The game has plenty of lighting options that a two-hander or dual wielder can utilize instead of a torch.
+**Wearable Lanterns - Patch** - For Wearable Lanterns, which has been removed.
+**ENB Particle Light for Wearable Lanterns** - For Wearable Lanterns, which has been removed.

 **I’ve added the following mod to this section:**